Why Companies Should be Carbon Neutral

 The Great Bear Rainforest Carbon Project illustrates how offsets can greatly benefit our ecosystem.
 To date, this project has produced $43 million in revenue for numerous coastal Indigenous nations which will help end destructive logging practices, promote conservation and fund invaluable stewardship programs.
 When you invest in the right projects, these offsets can bring about a positive change in communities around the world.

-In your journey to becoming carbon neutral, remember to:
+In your journey to becoming a carbon neutral company, remember to:

-Becoming carbon neutral undoubtedly create value and demonstrates climate action.
-If you have any questions about your company becoming carbon neutral, feel free to reach out to Amanda Chor of Hemlock Printers or Paul Mackie of Hemlock Harling.
+Becoming carbon neutral undoubtedly creates value and demonstrates climate action.
+If you have any questions about your company becoming carbon neutral, feel free to reach out to our team at Hemlock Harling for more information.